 Statistics reveal that close to 3.6 adult Americans suffer from PTSD in any given year while an estimated 7.8 million experience PTSD at some point in their lifetime.
 Due to the fact that women are more vulnerable to domestic abuse, rape, and violence, cases of them developing PTSD are higher than in men.

 The Symptoms of PTSD

 Being able to identify and distinguish the symptoms of PTSD from other related conditions is very important.
-Several researches done across the United States show oftentimes PTSD is mistaken for Attention Deficit/Hyperactivity Disorder (ADHD) at the diagnosis level.
+Several types of research done across the United States show oftentimes PTSD is mistaken for Attention-Deficit/Hyperactivity Disorder (ADHD) at the diagnosis level.
 This is dangerous for treatment purposes because the wrong therapy could be administered or the PTSD treatment could be delayed thus worsening the problem.

 For analysis purposes, symptoms of PTSD are categorized into three main classes as follows:

 Re-living - Through flashbacks, nightmares, and hallucinations, people who suffer from PTSD relive the memories and thoughts of whatever traumatic ordeals they have been through.
 The moment they relive events, which remind them of some element of their past trauma, they feel greatly distressed.

 Avoidance - This is a much more common symptom of trauma.
 The PTSD sufferers deliberately avoid situations, thoughts, people, and places that remind them of their traumatic experience.
 Where PTSD support is not sought early enough, this avoidance can easily lead to feelings of isolation and detachment from friends and family.
 There is also a general loss of interest in activities that the persons once enjoyed.